andydevs/fractool/docs/index.md

 ### Engines

 - CPU: use OpenMP
 - GPU: use CUDA.
-Default to CPU if no device available
+Default to CPU if no compatible device available

 Each engine handles:

 - Fractal algorithm
+- Post Processing
 - Color mapping

 ### Applications